wsydney76/extras/ACTIONS.md

 Display an indicator while the request is in progress.

-Requires an HTML element with the ID specified in `indicatorId` where the presence of the class specified in `indicatorClass` toggles visibility.
+Requires an HTML element that can be queried by the CSS selector specified in `indicatorSelector`, where the presence of the class specified in `indicatorClass` in some way toggles visibility.

+`document.querySelector()` is used internally to find the element, so technically the selector can be anything that works with this method, however using an `id` is best practice.

 **JavaScript:**
 ```javascript